 Abstract and Symposium Submission

-Symposium Submissions (includes 3 learning objectives, titles of 3 presentations and a 100 word abstract for each)
+Symposium Submissions (100 word outline includes 3 learning objectives, titles of 3 presentations and a 300 word abstract for each).
+The Scientific Committee will select six (6) Symposia from amongst those submitted.
+Presentations in non-selected symposia may

 The abstracts will be published in a special issue of the Australasian Journal on Ageing.
-Abstracts can be submitted under the following themes, but are not limited to the list:
+Abstracts can be submitted as either Clinical/Translational Research or Biomedical Sciences.

 - Stem cells